Ductile Iron Coated Sand Cast Part

 Sand Casting Plant

-At Deeco Metals, we use the sand casting process to produce a wide range of industrial and architectural metal parts from many different metals.
-We supply as-cast parts but prefer to supply machined castings, as this helps us find defects during the machining process.
+We use the sand casting process to produce a wide range of parts in many different metals.
+We supply as-cast parts but prefer to supply machined castings, as this helps us find defects during the machining process, before shipping to you.

 We provide full project consultation to help you: